sam3201/2048ConsoleEdition/README.md

 # 2048ConsoleEdition
-2048 in your console
+2048 in your console!
+Plus More...

+#Introducing AIs.
+Train an AI

-# Python 3.12~
+#Dependcies Python 3.12~

-1. download
-2. open your cmd: command prompt application (terminal)
-3. python3 or python 2048.py